Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 How Does Ultrasonic Sealing Work?

-Ultrasonic sealing technology uses acoustic vibrations to generate heat at a molecular level inside of the film itself.
-These vibrations, created with an anvil and sonotrode, excite the molecules in the plastic so that they start moving.
-The plastic becomes soft and starts melting and the components are bonded by cohesive or form-fit joints After a short hold time under pressure, they are firmly joined molecularly.
+Ultrasonic sealing technology uses acoustic vibrations to create heat at a molecular level within the film.
+These vibrations, generated by an anvil and sonotrode, stimulate the plastic molecules, causing them to move and melt.
+As a result, the components are bonded together through cohesive or form-fit joints, creating a strong molecular connection.

 Since vetting out the absolute best packaging solution for each application is (or should be) everyone’s goal in the packaging industry, let’s explore how ultrasonic film sealing compares with the traditional heat sealing method and evaluate if it is the best choice for your stand up pouches or pillow bags and ultimately- your bottom line.